Tips for Safe Fun with Your Dogs in the Cold Weather

 3. Jackets/sweaters: Mercury has an expansive wardrobe because he's the sort of dog who will actually bring you clothes to dress him in.
 But in the winter months, clothes aren't a fashion choice; they are mandatory.
-At just 10 pounds he gets very cold, very quickly, but cold sensitivity isn't just for tiny dogs.
+Because of his small size he gets very cold, very quickly, but cold sensitivity isn't just for tiny dogs.
 Hairless, short-coated dogs, older dogs, and puppies are all very susceptible to the cold.

 4. Boots: Throwing booties right onto your dog is a good way to make your dog hate them, and to end up with boots that your dog immediately removes.
 Start slow and get your dog comfortable by touching, massaging, and maneuvering their feet.

 5. Puzzles: I'm a fan of using harsh weather as a time to brush up on some new tricks and exercise my dog's brain muscles.
 It's also a fun opportunity to try out some of the great K9 puzzles on the market and keep your pup mentally active when it's too cold outside.
 Last year, Charlotte got the Kyjen Treat Wheel from SantaPaws.